bbatsov/metaredux/_posts/2018-10-27-a-safer-rubocop.md

 are safe to fix.

 Here's also a small tip for you - if you want to always run only safe cops and do safe auto-corrections you can make use of the handy `.rubocop` file.
-Just put this the root of your project:
+Just create a `.rubocop` file in the root of your project and place there the following:

 ```
 --safe --safe-autocorrect
 ```

-By the way, did you know that you could also some default command-line options via the `RUBOCOP_OPTS` environment variable?
+By the way, did you know that you could also pass some default command-line options to RuboCop via the `RUBOCOP_OPTS` environment variable?
 It takes precedence over options set via `.rubocop`.

-If you're in hurry you can safely stop reading at this point.
+If you're in a hurry you can safely stop reading at this point.
 For those of you who'd like to learn a bit more about all this, however, I've got a few extra things I'd like to share.

 ## Diving Deeper